 In my case, my parents, a very supportive set of friends, some relatives, and professors, all of them made this possible.

 Medicines only work when you get the power and positivity to fight this monster.
-And I had this power and positivity generators (close ones) around me, who were constantly with/around me and did whatever they could, to just bring a smile on my face.
+And I had these power and positivity generators (close ones) around me, who were constantly with/around me and did whatever they could, to just bring a smile on my face.

 The sole purpose of sharing this story is to create awareness and acceptance about certain aspects of life.
 You can't run away, but you can defeat it by punching it hard, hard enough to make it cry.

 Reading this, maybe someday sometime you could help/motivate someone to overcome any such stage in their life.
 And you know, this is how positive energy works in the universe.
 The more you spread, the more you get.
-So even if you need it again, it would come back to you!
+So even if you need it again, it will come back to you!

-Keep spreading and sharing love, let there be an epidemic of this positivity-disorder.
+Keep spreading and sharing love, let there be an epidemic of this positivity disorder.

 To all the warriors, let's fight together!